 When you were growing up, did you ever have a “scary” age?
 That self-assigned year, marked by some distant birthday in the future, at which time you would have your shit together?
 Maybe you called it something different, like your “grown-up” age.
-(And also, before proceeding further: Maybe we can all agree the age you realize no age is “scary” indicates you’ve reached your “scary” age.)
+(And also, before proceeding further: Maybe we can agree when you realize no age is “scary,” you’ve definitely reached your “scary” age.)

 My “scary” age was 28.

 At the tender age of 14, I designated 28 as the year I’d have it “all”—the husband, the kids, the corner office, the house.
 All the things 90s rom-coms told me would equal success.
 If I had to guess why I picked such an arbitrary number, it’s that I doubled the number of years I’d been on earth, and figured this would be enough time to become “an adult.”
 I know, a foolproof methodology, right?